-- 13 teams (qualification process explained on Page 49). - Teams placed in one group, playing a round robin to establish the top six ranked teams.
+- 13 teams (qualification process explained on Page 53). - Teams placed in one group, playing a round robin to establish the top six ranked teams.

-Play-off System: The teams ranked $1^{st}$ and $2^{nd}$ get a bye to the semi-finals.
-The teams ranked $3^{rd}$ to $6^{th}$ play in qualification games (3 v 6 and 4 v 5).
-The winners of those qualification games advance to the semi-finals, with the $1^{st}$ ranked team playing the lowest ranked winner (e.g. - $6^{th}$ ) and the $2^{nd}$ ranked team playing the other team.
+Play-off System: The teams ranked 1^{st} and 2^{nd} get a bye to the semi-finals.
+The teams ranked 3^{rd} to 6^{th} play in qualification games (3 v 6 and 4 v 5).
+The winners of those qualification games advance to the semi-finals.
+The 1^{st} ranked team will play against the winner of the 4 v 5 game and the 2^{nd} ranked team will play against the winner of the 3 v 6 game.
 The winners of the semi-finals play in the gold medal game, the losers of the semi-final play in the bronze medal game.